open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

   - User can view the Sprint, Sustainability, and Budget Dashboards, create sprints, schedule tickets

 Provide users with an easy way to switch between accounts should they be associated with more than one organisation.

 ---

-### 10. Paid Plans

-Decide what billing options to offer users, and determine how to structure the billing plans.

----